-I’m a proud native of the Rust Belt, and the picturesque town of Gary, Indiana, right down the road from Chicago, where my mom was a Phd.
+I’m a proud native of Gary, Indiana, right down the road from Chicago, where my mom was a Phd.
 Professor Emeritus of Nursing, and my father was a Civil Engineer / M.B.A. for U.S. Steel’s American Bridge Division.
 Once my idyllic youth of baseball, football, basketball, BMX biking, and climbing structures both natural and man-made ended, my dad handed me a Laborer’s Union Local 81 card.
 And a gate pass for “the big mill.”

 Before I knew it, I was manning a shovel in the 120-degree temps of the blast furnace, a job I did every summer between college to fund my education.
-And after college, to fund other various and sundry activities.
-In fact, I accrued enough time as a laborer to get $92 each month when I’m 60.
+And after college, for a bit, too.
+Enough to entitle me to $92 a month when I’m 60.
 It’ll be the sweetest check I ever cash.

-On a personal note, I’m am an avid off road motorcyclist, an open water swimmer and scuba diver, a drummer and bass player, and you should also know that it’s my dream to one day die with the tortoises on Galapagos.
+On a personal note, I’m am an avid off road motorcyclist, an open water swimmer and scuba diver, an average drummer and below average bass player, and you should also know that it’s my dream to one day die with the tortoises on Galapagos.
 (There I said it.)

 Thanks for looking at my work.